nuta/resea/docs/design.md

 };
 ```

+#### Payloads
+- *Inline Payload* is a small (less than about 200 bytes) arbitrary data that
+  simplified copied to the destination thread's IPC buffer.
+- *Channel Payload* delegates the specified sender's channel to the destination
+  process.
+- *Page Payload* transfers physical memory pages to the destination process.
+  - The kernel accepts this payload only if the receiver thread sets the
+    page base in its Thread Information Block.
+  - This payload *moves* the physical pages.
+Sent pages are no longer
+    accessible in the sender process.
+This implies that it is impossible to
+    implement *Shared Memory* in Resea.

 ### Notifications
 While synchronous (blocking) IPC works pretty fine in most cases, sometimes you
 may want asynchronous (non-blocking) IPC.
 For example, the kernel converts